-The Rig tab allows you to assign or create an avatar definition to your imported skinned model so that you can animate it - see Asset Preparation and Import
+The Rig tab allows you to assign or create an avatar definition to your imported skinned Model so that you can animate it.
+See documentation on Asset Preparation and Import for more details.

 If you have a humanoid character (ie, two legs, two arms and a head) then choose Humanoid and ‘Create from this model’.
 An Avatar will be created to best match the bone hierarchy - see Avatar Creation and Setup or you can pick an alternative avatar Definition that has already been set up.

 |Legacy||Legacy animation system|

 |Humanoid||Humanoid Mecanim animation system|

 |Avatar Definition||Where to get the Avatar definition|

 |Create from this model||The Avatar should be based on this model|